guilherme-maegava/hapi-fhir-quarkus/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Hapi Fhir library, visit its website: https://hapifhir.io/ .

 ## Running the application in dev mode